 We are a clinical-stage oncology company with a limited operating history.
-We have incurred net losses of \$57.5 million, and \$29.7 million for the nine months ended September 30, 2020 and 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$372.1 million.
+We have incurred net losses of \$37.5 million, and \$34.5 million for the six months ended June 30, 2021 and 2020, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$437.7 million.
 Our losses have resulted principally from expenses incurred in research and development of our antibody candidates and from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our antibody candidates.
 We anticipate that our expenses will increase substantially as we:

-- conduct our ongoing, single agent, Phase 1/2 eNRGy clinical trial of zenocutuzumab, our most advanced bispecific antibody candidate, for the treatment of solid tumors harboring neuregulin 1 (NRG1) gene fusions and conclude our ongoing Phase 2 clinical trial for the treatment of metastatic breast cancer in combination with other therapies; - complete our ongoing dose-escalation portion of our Phase 1 clinical trial of MCLA-117, our bispecific antibody candidate, for the treatment of acute myeloid leukemia (AML); - conduct our ongoing Phase 1 clinical trial of MCLA-158 for the treatment of solid tumors; - conduct our ongoing Phase 1 clinical trial for MCLA-145 for the treatment of advanced solid tumors and B-cell lymphomas, which is being codeveloped with Incyte Corporation (Incyte); - continue the research and development of our other pre-clinical antibody candidates, including the development of MCLA-129 in collaboration with Betta Pharmaceuticals Co.
-Ltd. (Betta); - · expand our clinical programs to explore new potential combination therapies or indications; - expand and enhance our technology platforms, including our Biclonics® technology platform which generates our pipeline of bispecific product candidates, our TriclonicsTM technology platform, which generates pre-clinical trispecific candidates and generate and develop additional multispecific antibody candidates; - seek regulatory approvals for any antibody candidates that successfully complete clinical trials;

-- potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approvals; - maintain, expand and protect our intellectual property portfolio; - secure, maintain and/or obtain freedom to operate for our technologies and products; - add clinical, scientific, operational, financial, information technology and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operation as a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, manufacturing challenges, safety issues or other regulatory challenges.
+- conduct our ongoing, single agent, Phase 1/2 eNRGy clinical trial of zenocutuzumab, our most advanced bispecific antibody candidate, for the treatment of solid tumors harboring neuregulin 1 (NRG1) gene fusions and conclude our ongoing Phase 2 clinical trial for the treatment of metastatic breast cancer in combination with other therapies; - conduct our ongoing Phase 1 clinical trial of MCLA-158 for the treatment of solid tumors; - conduct our ongoing Phase 1 clinical trial for MCLA-145 for the treatment of advanced solid tumors, which is being co-developed with Incyte; - conduct our ongoing Phase 1/2 clinical trial for MCLA-129 for the treatment of solid tumors, which is subject to a collaboration with Betta, whereby Betta has exclusive rights to develop MCLA-129 in China, and Merus retains all rights ex-China; - continue the research and development of our other pre-clinical antibody candidates; - expand our clinical programs to explore new potential combination therapies or indications; - expand and enhance our technology platforms, including our Biclonics® technology platform which generates our pipeline of bispecific product candidates, our Triclonics® technology platform, which generates pre-clinical trispecific candidates and generate and develop additional multispecific antibody candidates; - seek regulatory approvals for any antibody candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approvals; - maintain, expand and protect our intellectual property portfolio; - secure, maintain and/or obtain freedom to operate for our technologies and products; - add clinical, scientific, operational, financial, information technology and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operation as a public company; and experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, manufacturing challenges, safety issues or other regulatory challenges.

-We have financed our operations primarily through public offerings and private placements of our common shares and our collaboration and license agreement with Incyte.
-We have devoted a significant portion of our financial resources and efforts to developing our full-length bispecific antibody therapeutics, which we refer to as Biclonics®, our technology platforms, identifying potential antibody candidates, conducting pre-clinical studies of a variety of candidates, and conducting our clinical trials of zenocutuzumab, MCLA-117, MCLA-158, and MCLA-145.
+We have financed our operations primarily through public offerings and private placements of our common shares and our collaboration and license agreement with Incyte and Eli Lilly.
+We have devoted a significant portion of our financial resources and efforts to developing our full-length bispecific antibody therapeutics, which we refer to as Biclonics®, our technology platforms, identifying potential antibody candidates, conducting pre-clinical studies of a variety of candidates, and conducting our clinical trials of zenocutuzumab, MCLA-158, MCLA-145 and MCLA-129.
 We are in the early stages of development of our antibody candidates, and we have not completed development of any Biclonics® or any other drugs or biologics.